not-things-modular/not-things-vcv/doc/timeseq/samples/NOTE-SEQ.md

 ## Adding in Some Chance

-The final change we'll make to this script is to add some chance to the arpeggiated chord notes: on each *action* that causes a note to play, add a 1-in-4 chance that the note will not be played.
+To bring some variation in the script output, we'll add some chance to the arpeggiated chord notes: on each *action* that causes a note to play, add a 1-in-4 chance that the note will not be played.
 This is why the script got reworked in the previous step: there are less places where this chance will have to be added.

 Adding chance to the execution of an *action* can be done using two steps: first generate a random value, and then make the action conditional based on that random value.
 To generate the random value that determines if an arpeggiated note *action* will be performed, following *action* is added to the `actions` list of the *component-pool*: